fandulu/DD-Net/README.md

 ### (2) go to the folder of JHMDB or SHREC to play with ipython notebooks.
 Note: You can download the raw data and use our code to preprocess them, or, directly use our preprocessed data under /data.

-### If you do not have enough resource to run this code, please go to use https://colab.research.google.com/drive/19gq3bUigdxIfyMCoWW93YhLEi1KQlBit, we have the preprocessed data under /data, it is avaible to upload data and run the code on colab.
+If you do not have enough resource to run this code, please go to use https://colab.research.google.com/drive/19gq3bUigdxIfyMCoWW93YhLEi1KQlBit.
+We have the preprocessed data under /data, you can download the data and upload them to colab->files, and then run our code on colab.

 ## 3.Problems this code try to alleviate